Pickleball Gear

 Whatever you end up choosing, intermediates are spoiled for choice these days with a whole range of great intermediate paddles on the market.

-Here's a recap of my top 5 intermediate paddles:
+Here's a recap of my top five intermediate paddles this year:

-3. Bread & Butter Filth - Best for power
+2. Bread & Butter Loco Elongated – best for power

 Once you find the paddle that best suits your game, you'll keep growing in confidence.
 You might even be looking for an advanced paddle before you know it.